RV Camping in Yosemite

 1. Be Aware of Summertime Entrance Reservations

-To keep visitors safe and better manage the park during the global pandemic, Yosemite staff have instituted a day-use reservation system for summer 2021.
+To keep visitors safe and better manage the park during the global pandemic, Yosemite staff have instituted a day-use reservation system for summer 2022.
 If you have a camping reservation, you do not need the day-use reservation.
 You may also enter the park outside of peak hours without a day-use reservation.

 Check For Length

 Many of Yosemite’s campgrounds can accommodate RVs.
 In Yosemite Valley, stay at North Pines or Lower Pines campgrounds with an RV up to 40 feet in length.
 There are only six sites available for the maximum length at each campground, so make your reservations early.
 If your RV is 35 feet or shorter, Upper Pines also has RV sites.

 South of Yosemite Valley, stay in Wawona or Bridalveil Creek campgrounds with rigs up to 35 feet in length.
 North of the valley, Hodgdon Meadow, Crane Flat and Tuolumne Meadows campgrounds can accommodate up to 35 feet in length and White Wolf Campground can accommodate up to 27 feet in length.

 Hookups are not available anywhere in the park, but all campgrounds mentioned have water spigots and flush toilets available.
 There are three dump stations in the park.
 The station at Upper Pines Campground is open year round and there are stations near the Wawona and Tuolumne Meadows campgrounds available in the summer.
 Throughout the park, generators are allowed only during the following times: 7 a.m. – 9 a.m., 12 p.m. – 2 p.m. and 5 p.m. – 7 p.m.